VMware vSphere: What's New [V8]

 - Security and Compliance

-- Describe how to handle vTPM secrets when cloning a VM
+- Describe how to manage vTPM secrets when

-- Manage OVF templates for VMs that are configured with vTPM
+- Manage OVF templates for VMs configured with

 - Deploy an OVF template with vTPM